Updated June 2026

 Symptoms of mesothelioma may not appear until many years after a person's initial exposure to asbestos, so it is important to be aware of the potential risks.
 If you have been exposed to asbestos, it is important to monitor your health closely and seek medical help if you develop any symptoms related to mesothelioma.

 However, it is generally accepted that most asbestos-related diseases develop after many years of exposure to asbestos fibres.
-For example, mesothelioma, a cancer of the lining of the lungs, typically takes 20-40 years to develop following exposure.
-Therefore, if you have been exposed to asbestos at any point in your life, it is important to be aware of the potential health risks and closely monitor your health.
+For example, mesothelioma, a cancer of the lining of the lungs, typically takes 20-40 years, or even up to 60 years to develop following exposure.